 The subject moves in a goal-oriented manner, but not necessarily always correctly.
 There may be orientation loops, path corrections and path retracing for re-orientation employed.
 Different from scanning, the path is not repetitive or covering a large area.

 The subject moves in an almost direct path to the goal, but makes one or two mistakes, which are corrected by reorientation.
 Errors can be a small loop to quickly scan the environment to allow re-orientation (‘orientation loop’), a course change (‘path correction’) or a larger loop where the subject returns to a previous point in the path and attempts the search again (‘re-orientation bight’).

-The search pattern involves a repeated re-visiting of the goal location.
-This strategy is only called when the goal is not present.
+The search pattern involves a repeated re-visiting of a previous goal location.
+This strategy is only called when an old goal position is defined.
 In the case of a probe trial, where no goal is present, this would be considered a focal search.
-In the case of a goal position change, this strategy is termed ‘perseverence’.
+In the case of a goal position change, this strategy is termed 'perseverence'.